OpenRacer/OpenRacer/README.md

 <p>

-You can order the frame carbon from [CNC Madness](https://cncmadness.com/).
+Full frame kits and braces are sold by [HypernovaFPV](https://hypernovafpv.com/collections/5-frame-kits/products/openracer-frame).
+You can also order the carbon from [CNC Madness](https://cncmadness.com/).
 We provide instructions for printing your own canopy, but if you would like one printed we recommend [Phoenix 3D](https://www.phx-3d.com/)

 <h3>Recommended carbon thickness</h3>